-Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN[®]).
+Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN).
 Candidates can register for a new DENTPIN or retrieve an existing DENTPIN at ADA.org/DENTPIN.

-The DENTPIN[®] is a unique personal identifier used by U.S. dental and dental hygiene education system and standardized testing programs, such as the Dental Admission Test (DAT), Advanced Dental Admission Test (ADAT), and the Admission Test for Dental Hygiene (ATDH)-as well as application service programs such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
-In each case, the DENTPIN[®] is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.
+DENTPIN is a unique personal identifier used by U.S. dental and dental hygiene education systems and standardized testing programs, such as the Dental Admission Test (DAT), Advanced Dental Admission Test (ADAT), and the Admission Test for Dental Hygiene (ATDH)- as well as application services such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
+In each case, DENTPIN is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.

-Once a DENTPIN is obtained, candidates can submit an application through the Examination Program website.
-A new application and fee must be submitted before each testing attempt.
+Once a DENTPIN is obtained, candidates can submit an application through the DAT Program website.
+A new application must be submitted before each testing attempt.
 Application processing takes place Monday through Friday during standard US business hours.

-After DTS processes a candidate's application, that candidate is eligible to test for a six-month period, unless other considerations-including retest rules and requirements-limit the eligibility period to a shorter timeframe.
-Candidates are encouraged to choose their test administration date carefully, as any last-minute requested changes (e.g., for medical or personal reasons) may not be approved.
+After the Examination Program processes a candidate's application, that candidate is eligible to test for a sixmonth period, unless other considerations - including retest rules and requirements - limit the eligibility period to a shorter timeframe.
+Candidates are encouraged to choose their test administration date carefully, as any lastminute requested changes (e.g., for medical or personal reasons) may not be approved.